Brian Barnhart

-Brian Barnhart (born 1960/1961) is an American motorsports executive.
-He is the general manager of Arrow McLaren SP, having been known for his past roles within the IndyCar Series paddock as a chief mechanic, pit crewman, race strategist and team president.
-Additionally, he has worked in the past for the series as race director, president, and CEO.
+Brian Barnhart (born June 30, 1961) is an American motorsports executive.
+He is the senior vice president of operations for Rahal Letterman Lanigan Racing, and is known for his past roles within the IndyCar Series paddock, holding various positions for race teams and as a race director for the series.

 Career

 Chief mechanic/pit crew

 Barnhart served as a pit crew member or chief mechanic on IndyCar teams including Patrick Racing, Galles Racing and Team Penske.
-Teams Barnhart crewed for won 2 championships and 2 Indianapolis 500s.
+Teams Barnhart crewed for won two championships and two Indianapolis 500s.
 In 1990, he suffered minor injuries during a pit fire in Al Unser Jr.'s pit during the Budweiser Grand Prix of Cleveland.
-In 1992, Barnhart was the left-rear tire changer on the pit crew of Unser's winning car.
+In the 1992 Indianapolis 500, Barnhart was the left-rear tire changer on the pit crew of Unser's winning car.
 In 1993, he served as chief mechanic for Al Unser Sr.'s King Racing, Kenny Bernstein-owned entry.

 IndyCar race director

 For 1994, Barnhart was working for the Indianapolis Motor Speedway as director of race operations.
 For the 1997 season, Barnhart had been hired by the Indy Racing League (IRL, now IndyCar Series) and was serving as its director of operations.
 In 2000, Barnhart was promoted to VP of operations.
 Barnhart would hold the position of race director until 2011.
 From 2005 to 2007, Barnhart was also president and CEO of the series.